cylc/cylc-doc/src/glossary.rst

       common configuration and which can be referred to collectively in the :term:`graph`.

-      By convention families names are upper case, with the exception of the special ``root`` family that all tasks inherit from.
+      By convention, family names are upper case, with the exception of the special ``root`` family that all tasks inherit from.

       .. seealso::